it2022057/devops-2025/README.md

 ├── docker-compose.yaml         # Defines images and runs all components via Docker Compose ├── mailhog.Dockerfile          # Custom Dockerfile for MailHog
 │
+├── ansible.Jenkinsfile         # Jenkins pipeline for deploying the components in a vm with ansible ├── ansible-compose.Jenkinsfile # Jenkins pipeline for deploying the components all together in a vm with ansible ├── docker-compose.Jenkinsfile  # Jenkins pipeline for deploying the components in a docker environent with ansible
+|
 ├── mailhog.Jenkinsfile         # Jenkins pipeline for MailHog image test + push in github
 ├── mariadb.Jenkinsfile         # Jenkins pipeline for MariaDB image test + push in github
 ├── minio.Jenkinsfile           # Jenkins pipeline for MinIO image test + push in github